industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 - Onboarded Industrial Edge Device (IED) or Industrial Edge Virtual Device (IEVD) on IEM
 - Installed System Configurator for Databus
 - Installed System App Databus
-- Installed Apps SIMATIC AX Trace Diagnostics and Flow Creator
+- Installed Apps SIMATIC AX Trace Diagnostics and IIH Essentials
 - IED in the same network as PLC (PLC is reachable from IED)
-- TIA portal project (Tank Application) loaded on PLC (real one or simulated using S7-PLCSIM Advanced)
+- TIA portal project (EdgeHowTos including the Tank and Sinus wave application) loaded on two PLCs (real ones or simulated using S7-PLCSIM Advanced)

 ### Used components